-The NamTip project is part of the GlobalTip research program and is funded by the German Federal Ministry of Education and Research (BMBF) under the grant numbers 01LC1821A-E & 01LC2321A-F.
+The NamTip project is part of the GlobalTip research program and is funded by the German Federal Ministry of Research, Technology and Space (BMFTR, former BMBF) under the grant numbers 01LC1821A-E & 01LC2321A-F.

 Project Lead

 Prof. Dr. Anja Linstädter E-Mail: anja.linstaedter@uni-potsdam.de